Florence Smithson

-Florence Smithson (13 March 1884 – 11 February 1936) was an actress and singer celebrated in Edwardian musical comedy.
+Florence Smithson (13 March 1884 – 11 February 1936) was an English actress and singer celebrated in Edwardian musical comedy.
 In her early career she was an opera singer.
 She was spotted by the impresario Robert Courtneidge and recruited for his productions in the West End of London and on tour, most notably the hit musical The Arcadians.
 She was known for the purity of her soprano singing voice.

 Life and career

 She was the daughter of Will Smithson, a well-known provincial theatre manager.
 She was born in Leicester in the heart of England, but was raised in south Wales, where her father owned and ran the Theatre Royal, Merthyr Tydfil.
 She made her stage debut at the age of three in pantomime.
 After leaving school she studied at the London College of Music.
 Various singing engagements followed, and while she was touring with a small opera company in La fille du régiment, she was spotted by the impresario Robert Courtneidge.
 Under his management she toured in 1904–05 as Nanoya in The Cingalee and Chandra Nil in The Blue Moon.